ee538/AutoGradingScript/FAQ/FAQ.md

 ### A4

 - You should first **make sure you have implemented all the required functions declared in the header files properly**.
-If you think you did, you may **check whether you have modified the header file unintentionally**, since the grading script will always use its header files (not yours) that are the ones distributed originally to grade your code.
+If you think you did, you may **check whether you have modified the header file unintentionally**~~, since the grading script will always use its header files (not yours) that are the ones distributed originally to grade your code~~.
 You may also check **whether you should call a function directly or need to have an object to call its method** and **whether you should add scope resolution operators to your definition of the functions**.

 ### Q5